solidjs/solid/README.md

 ## Components

 Templates in Solid are just Pascal(Capital) cased functions.
 Their first argument is an props object and return real DOM nodes.
 Other than that nothing is special about them.
-Unlike Virtual Dom libraries these functions can contain state as they are not called repeatedly but only executed on initial creation.

 ```jsx
 const Parent = () => (